QUAIL SEEDS

 per item

-Incredibly high-yielding hot pepper that ripens bright red even in cooler summers and short-season areas.
+Incredibly high-yielding, easy-to-grow hot pepper that ripens bright red even in cooler summers and short-season areas.
 Fruit are similar to a cayenne in shape but a little shorter and wider, and not quite as hot.
 They dry easily and its a good thing because they really pump out the peppers, even in cool summers and tough conditions.
-These are perfect for kim-chee and hot sauce, or for ristras (dried pepper strings.)
+With their big yields, early maturity, and thin walls, these dry easily for pepper flakes, powder, or ristras (dried pepper strings.).
 I have been using these to make homemade hot sauce for a few years now.
 Perfect for Kim-chee, with intense red pigment that gives the product a beautiful color, without incinerating the eater.
 Wonderful for flavoring all kinds of products.
 I use these as my standard hot pepper for hot sauce, kim-chee, and all kinds of cooked dishes.

 25 seeds